-Supervised practice sites are identified and preceptors are recruited and vetted by the clinical coordinator.
+Supervised practice sites are identified, and preceptors are recruited and vetted by the clinical coordinator.
 Preference is given to sites in which CHP already has existing affiliation agreements for student clinical placements.
-While students are not required to secure their own site placements or preceptors, if a student identifies an organization or preceptor in a specific role in which they wish to gain experience, they may refer this site or preceptor to the clinical coordinator who then proceeds with the formal vetting process described below.
+Students are not required to secure their own site placements or preceptors.
+In the event that a student identifies an organization or preceptor in a specific role in which they wish to gain experience, they may refer this site or preceptor to the clinical coordinator with an explanation of why no existing affiliated site would meet the student's learning needs or career goals.
+After review of the explanation, the clinical coordinator will decide whether to proceed with the formal vetting process described below.

 Once a potential site and/or preceptor are identified, initial contact is typically made by the clinical coordinator via email.
 Follow up conversation via phone, zoom, or in-person meetings (pre-COVID) between the clinical coordinator and potential preceptor(s) are then arranged.
 The process for vetting sites and preceptors entails ensuring that sites have adequate staff to support supervision of a student; determining the number of students they are able to precept each semester; discussing the learning activities and competencies that students must complete during each rotation to ensure that the site/preceptor has the resources available to support the required activities, review of the preceptors experience in their current role and in the field of nutrition and dietetics overall and ensuring that preceptors hold the credentials required for their respective position and the skills and time commitment necessary to successfully precept a student(s).
-All preceptors receive the program's preceptor handbook, rotation syllabi, and copies of the assignments students will be required to complete.
-Preceptors are encouraged to review the Nutrition and Dietetics Educators are Preceptors (NDEP) webinars: "Guide to Being an Effective Preceptor" Part 1 and 2 and must also submit a preceptor qualification form to the clinical coordinator.
+Preceptors must submit a preceptor qualification form or resume/CV the demonstrates their qualifications to the clinical coordinator.
+All preceptors receive the program's preceptor handbook, rotation syllabi, and copies of the activities students will be required to complete.
+They are encouraged to view the Nutrition and Dietetics Educators are Preceptors (NDEP) webinars: "Guide to Being an Effective Preceptor" Part 1 and 2 and ACEND Diversity, Equity and Inclusion Training Webinars.